anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 ```

-The downside of this approach is that the boilerplate parameter declarations grow at the rate MxN (properties x initializers).
+The downside of this approach is that it does not address the M x N scaling issue mentioned in the motivation section.
+The manual initialization statements are elided, but the boilerplate parameter declarations still grow at the rate MxN (properties x initializers).
 It also does not address forwarding of memberwise initialization parameters which makes it useless for convenience and delegating initializers.

 Proponents of this approach believe it provides additional clarity and control over the current proposal.

 Under the current proposal full control is still available.
 It requires initializers to opt-in to memberwise initialization.
 When full control is necessary an initializer will simply not opt-in to memberwise initialization synthesis.
 The boilerplate saved in the examples on the list is relatively minimal and is tolerable in situations where full control of initialization is required.

-I believe the `memberwise` declaration modifier on the initializer makes it clear that the compiler will synthesize additional parameters.
+I believe the `memberwise` declaration modifier on the initializer and the placeholder in the parameter list make it clear that the compiler will synthesize additional parameters.
 Furthermore, IDEs and generated documentation will contain the full, synthesized signature of the initializer.

+Finally, this idea is not mutually exclusive with the current proposal.
+It could even work in the declaration of a memberwise initializer, so long the corresponding property was made ineligible for memberwise intialization synthesis.